isomerpages/gb-assist/pages/solutionrepo/solution1155.md

 ### Description

 Million Accounting Software is a full-fledged accounting system with a user-friendly interface that is simple to use and enables easy generation of all necessary financial reports with minimum accounting background required.
-These reports include Profit & Loss, Trial Balance, Balance Sheet and GST reports.

-Million Accounting supports Multi-Company and Multi-Currency and has four modules - Accounting, Stock, Invoicing and Payroll.
+These reports include Profit & Loss, Trial Balance, Balance Sheet and GST reports.Million Accounting supports Multi-Company and Multi-Currency and has four modules - Accounting, Stock, Invoicing and Payroll.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Rockbell_20200199_Annex_3_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria